Live Search

 Important Attributes

 The following attributes are required for Live Search to function.
-They are all placed on the root form element, the same form element the search-form is placed on.
+They are all placed on the root form element, the same form element the live-search is placed on.

 Attribute Description

-‘data-search’ The attribute ‘data-search’ with a value of ’live’ enables Live Search on the form.
+data-live-search The presence of the attribute data-live-search enables Live Search on the form.
+No value is required.

-‘action’ The ‘action’ attribute identifies the URL to use for the AJAX search request.
-The results are to be in HTML format.
+action The action attribute identifies the URL to use for the AJAX search request.
+The results are expected to be in HTML format.

 Search Form in a Toolbar Example